Five Easy and Ethical Alternatives to Amazon

 Alternatives to Amazon: Local Bookshops

-The disadvantage, inevitably, is that local bookshops don’t get the bulk discounts that Amazon do, so they’re usually more expensive.
+The disadvantage, inevitably, is that local bookshops don’t get the bulk discounts that Amazon does, so they’re usually more expensive.

 And again, inevitably, a local bookshop can’t hold anything like the stock that Amazon does, although they can order any commercially published book that’s still in print for the following day, so it’s not that different, really.